gabrielkofreitag/kuroko-ops/README.md

 ## Graphiti Memory Integration (Optional)

-Auto-Build includes an optional **Graphiti-based persistent memory layer** that enables context retention across coding sessions.
+Auto Claude includes an optional **Graphiti-based persistent memory layer** that enables context retention across coding sessions.
 This uses FalkorDB as a graph database to store codebase patterns, session insights, and cross-session learnings.

 ### Why Use Graphiti Memory?